This is a great activity for kids during these never-ending days of winter. This post first appeared on the HomeFamily blog in January, 2012.

 During the winter it is difficult for birds to find enough food.
 There are many easy ways to make food available to birds.
-We will discuss several feeders that can be completed as a family.
 Some of the feeders are geared towards parents and younger children, while others are for older children on their own can complete.

 Spread peanut butter on a toilet paper roll.
 Then roll into birdseed until covered.
 You can slide the roll onto a tree branch.

 String cheerios, craisins, and raisins onto a thread.

 Then you hang from anywhere.
 To make sure food doesn’t fall off, tie the thread around the first cheerio.

 Then, string other items and tie off with a cheerio again.
 For really young children just use the cheerios.
 You could put the thread on a twist tie in order to make it easier to thread.
 For older children, thread a needle and allow them to add craisins and raisins

 You can also mould birdseed shapes to hang in your trees.
 Start with peanut butter and add birdseed until you have a cookie dough consistency.
 Place the mixture into a silicone mould.